So, what is the best life insurance for young adults? Is it term life or whole life?

 The death benefit associated with a life insurance policy passes to your beneficiary or beneficiaries outside of probate and free from income taxes, making such policies an excellent vehicle for estate planning purposes as well as for building up cash value for retirement or other uses.

 Additionally, participating life insurance companies allow you to use the dividends they pay to buy additional paid-up insurance, further increasing the death benefit.

 Term life is typically the go to product for young adults.
 However, there are several types of permanent, or cash value, life insurance to choose from, depending on your financial goals, objectives, and risk tolerance.

 The different permanent life policies include:

 The most conservative form of cash value life insurance from an investment standpoint, whole life insurance features guaranteed growth in the cash value account over time, which can be augmented by dividends in the case of mutual whole life policies.

-While the cash value account in whole life policies is not designed to compete with more risky investments such as stock market index funds, they have turned in highly competitive performance when compared with other cash equivalent investments in recent years.
+While the cash value in your whole life policy is not designed to compete with more risky investments such as stock market index funds, they have turned in highly competitive performance when compared with other cash equivalent investments in recent years.

 Indexed universal life:

 IUL insurance offers cash value subaccounts which are linked to the performance of stock market indexes such as the S&P 500.
 These subaccounts enable funds placed in them to generate higher returns along with the market in good years, and typically feature a floor of no less than 0%, meaning that if the market declines the subaccount won’t lose any value.